cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           double[,] Repmat(double A, int[] S)
           Matrix Repmat(Matrix A, int M, int N)
           Matrix Repmat(Matrix A, int[] S)
-   Param:
+   Parameters:
+       A:
-      | A:  The scalar value or matrix to replicate.
+         The scalar value or matrix to replicate.
+       M:
-      | M:  The number of rows in the resulting matrix.
+         The number of rows in the resulting matrix.
+       N:
-      | N:  The number of columns in the resulting matrix.
+         The number of columns in the resulting matrix.
+       S:
-      | S:  Array of integer rows and columns in the resulting matrix.
+         Array of integer rows and columns in the resulting matrix.
    Returns:
        A matrix of dimensions M x N where all values are equal to A.
    Example: